psibi/psibi.github.io/content/about.md

 I currently work as a **Principal Engineer at
-[FP Complete / FP Block](https://www.fpblock.com)**, where I've spent the last several years working across a variety of engineering engagements.
-My work has ranged from designing and building cloud infrastructure and distributed systems to developing blockchain and DeFi protocols and working on security related projects.
+[FP Complete / FP Block](https://www.fpblock.com)**, where I've spent the last several years on a variety of engineering engagements.
+My work spans cloud infrastructure, distributed systems, blockchain, DeFi protocols, and security.

-A large part of my work involves helping teams solve difficult technical
+A large part of my work is helping teams solve difficult technical
-problems: understanding the problem, figuring out the right architecture, and then working alongside the team to build and ship it.
-I enjoy the combination of technical depth and breadth that comes from working on different systems and with different teams.
+problems: understand the problem, settle the right architecture, then work alongside the team to build and ship.
+I enjoy work that combines technical depth with breadth across different systems and teams.

-Before FP Complete, I worked at **Pneuma Innovations**, where I led a team building an inventory management system for quick service restaurants.
+Before FP Complete, I worked at **Pneuma Innovations**, leading a team that built an inventory management system for quick service restaurants.
 Before that, I was the **first engineering hire at Inkmonk**, working across the application stack and infrastructure.

-I started my career at **TCS R&D Labs at IIT Madras Research Park**, where I worked on GIS systems for simulating traffic conditions in large cities.
+I started my career at **TCS R&D Labs at IIT Madras Research Park**, working on GIS systems for simulating traffic conditions in large cities.

 <span class="heading-label">Current Focus</span>